tldr-pages/tldr/CONTRIBUTING.md

 The basic format of a `tldr` page is a set of concrete usage examples.
 Here are a few guidelines to get started:

 1. Focus on the 5 or 6 most common usages.
    It's OK if the page doesn't cover everything; that's what `man` is for.
 2. When in doubt, keep new command-line users in mind.
    Err on the side of clarity rather than terseness.
 3. Try to incorporate the spelled-out version of single-letter options in the example's description.
    The goal is to allow people to *understand* the syntax of the commands, not just *memorize* it.
-4. Introduce options gradually, starting with the simplest commands and using more complex examples progressively.
+4. Introduce options gradually, starting with the simplest command invocations, and using more complex examples progressively.
 5. Use short but descriptive values for the tokens, ex. `{{source_file}}` or `{{wallet.txt}}`.
 6. Focus on details specific to the command, and avoid explaining general UNIX concepts that could apply to any command (ex: relative/absolute paths, glob patterns/wildcards, special character escaping...).